MickeyMeowMeowHouse/mcrcond/README.md

      ./mcrcond -s
      sleep 1s
     done

+And the script file (assume the name is `mcrcond_loop.sh`) should be run as:

+    screen -S MCRCOND ./mcrcond_loop.sh

 Pay attention to the log file.
 You can modify the configuration file to select which information you want to log.
 And the log file would not be automatically separated, so as time goes by, it will grows very very big.
 You need to remove the old log file to make sure your disk space isn't wasted, but still, the log file may contains very important history informations, please use the log file properly.